simonpainter/www.simonpainter.com/docs/New/azure-vm-not-so-secret-ip.md

 Note: You get two different answers because in the first case you're connecting to Azure DNS servers, whereas in the second you're connecting to Google DNS out on the internet.
 The second IP matches what you get from 'curl ident.me'.

 ## The Plot Thickens
-I thought the hidden public IP might provide outbound internet access when there's no pip associated with the VM.
+I thought the hidden public IP might provide outbound internet access when there's no PIP associated with the VM.
 Time to test that theory.

 ### Test Case 2: VM without Public IP

-Spun up a second VM in the vNet without a pip and hopped across from the other VM:
+Spun up a second VM in the vNet without a PIP and hopped across from the other VM:

 ```
 simon@vm2:~$ dig TXT o-o.myaddr.l.google.com @ns1.google.com +shortgle.com +short